Storing and retaining sensitive data discovery results - Amazon Macie

 • To store the results for an opt-in Region, such as the Middle East (Bahrain) Region, you have to choose a bucket in that same Region or a Region that's enabled by default.
 The results can't be stored in a bucket in a different opt-in Region.

-To determine whether a Region is enabled by default, see Regions and endpoints in the AWS Identity and Access Management User Guide.
+To determine whether a Region is enabled by default, see Enable or disable AWS Regions in your account in the AWS Account Management User Guide.
 In addition to the preceding requirements, also consider whether you want to retrieve samples of sensitive data that Macie reports in individual findings.
 To retrieve sensitive data samples from an affected S3 object, all of the following resources and data must be stored in the same Region: the affected object, the applicable finding, and the corresponding sensitive data discovery result.

 Amazon Macie automatically creates a sensitive data discovery result for each Amazon S3 object that it analyzes or attempts to analyze when you run a sensitive data discovery job or it performs automated sensitive data discovery.
 This includes: